 Melvin Theatre

 The Melvin Theatre opened in 1914 and seated 481.
-It opened as an indepedent theatre and remained that way until its closing in the 1980’s.
-It only had two owners.
+It opened as an independent theatre and only had two owners.
 One of the more successful of the neighborhood theatres located in the Dutch Town area of south St. Louis.
 Just a block away from the Yale Theatre on Minnesota and within walking distance from the much larger Melba Theatre on South Grand.
-Even until its closing in 1979 the box office was in the inside lobby and the tickets were on large rolls hung above the cashier.
-The marquee had no current attraction lettering on it it just simply said Melvin Theatre on all three sides.
+Ben Miller bought the theatre in 1972 and it was gutted and remodeled, replacing the screen, the sound system, the seats and a new concession stand, but kept the old box office with the rolls of tickets.
+Even until its closing on October 18, 1992 with John Ritter in “Stay Tuned”, the box office was in the inside lobby and the tickets were on large rolls hung above the cashier.
+The marquee had no current attraction lettering on it just simply said Melvin Theatre on all three sides.

 The auditorium had two aisles with the larger seating section running down the middle and about four seats on the side aisles.
 The rest rooms were located on the second floor above the lobby of the theatre.